cometbft/cometbft/spec/consensus/reactor/README.md

 # Consensus Reactor

-CometBFT is a state machine replication framework and part of the stack used in the Cosmos ecosystem to build distributed applications, such as the Cosmos SDK.
+CometBFT is a state machine replication framework and part of the stack used in the Cosmos ecosystem to build distributed applications, directly or through the Cosmos SDK.
 CometBFT uses its northbound API, ABCI, to communicate with applications.
 South of CometBFT is the OS' network stack.